Money in bank in 24 hoursApply now

 The power of big data further enables auditors to correlate disparate data information to develop predictive indicators for better identification of higher risk areas, which in turn could lead to early fraud identification and operational risks.
 For example, firms can build predictive models to forecast financial distress and better assess the future financial viability of a company.
 They could also improve fraud detection by helping auditors assess the risk of fraud as part of their risk assessment.

 CAs and auditors can make use of a Chartered Accountant Loan to leverage big data for their firm.
-With loans ranging from up to Rs.2 crore, affordable interest rate, no end restrictions on the use of the loan and doorstep services, these finance solutions are custom-made for professionals like you.
+With loans ranging up to Rs.
+32 lakh, affordable interest rate, no end restrictions on the use of the loan and doorstep services, these finance solutions are custom-made for professionals like you.

 According to a report, brands lose up to 20% in revenues due to poor customer experience.
 A Capgemini study reveals that customers with strong brand attachment deliver 23% more profit than an average customer.
 In modern business, it's imperative for auditors to focus on customer experience.
 New-age customers want more than compliance work and after-the-fact reporting.